Do you have your Tranquilitee? 👕💗🌴

 The Escargot!
 It is head chef from Veya, Carrie Bogar's favorite dish.
 You can't go wrong following a talented chef's order!
 It was quite appealing visually and so it is next on my list...

 Be Careful, the Flavor Might Jump Right Off Of This Picture At You!...

 This is The Escargot

-Other tables were eating everything from lobster to burgers.
+That day, we were eating everything from lobster to burgers...

 I'm usually skeptical of places that offer so much of a wide variety.
 It reminds me of a Greek Diner where I used to live that had everything from spaghetti to open-faced roast beef and mashed potatoes, to shrimp scampi and steak.